mattrips/scratchPad/Protocol Conformance.md

 ## The Nature of Protocol Conformance

+Before reviewing the fundamental rule of protocol conformance

 ### Singular

 A protocol conformance is determined with respect to the pairing of a type and a protocol to which it conforms.
 If a type conforms to multiple protocols, there will be a distinct protocol conformance for each type-protocol pairing.